Skip to main content

 You should assign one of these categories to each summative assessment:

 Please note all categories are subject to reasonable adjustments.
 We are currently working on what it means to provide reasonable adjustments while maintaining competence standards.
-In the meantime, if you have any questions or comments, please email us.

 More information about these categories, and the types of assessment often associated with them, can be found in the Generative AI guidance for taught students.
-You may also wish to consider UCL’s resources on Designing Assessments in an AI-enabled world for how to adapt different types of assessment such as exams, essays and multiple-choice questions.

-Please see the key questions to consider about Gen AI and assessment (only available for University of Leeds staff through the Staff Intranet).
+When you are categorising assessments, please also see the key questions to consider about Gen AI and assessment (only available for University of Leeds staff through the Staff Intranet).

 Digital Education Enhancement teams will provide in-person workshops for faculties exploring these questions.
 You are advised to attend one of these if you are involved in setting, marking or supporting assessments, whether or not you plan to change how you assess because of Gen AI tools.